-The Backbone of Scalable Power Platform Solutions
+Microsoft Dataverse: The Foundation for Enterprise-Grade Power Platform Solutions

 As organisations accelerate their digital transformation, one challenge consistently emerges: how to manage data securely, consistently, and at scale across multiple applications and workflows.